Trump Blasts Jan. 6 Committee for Not Investigating Voter Fraud, Pelosi

-Former President Trump strongly criticized the House January 6 Select Committee for omitting any discussion on voter fraud that had occurred during the 2020 elections, as well as deciding not to investigate House Speaker Nancy Pelosi’s rejection of his offer of military protection days before the riot at the Capitol.
+Former President Trump strongly criticized the House Jan.
+6 select committee for omitting any discussion on voter fraud that had occurred during the 2020 elections, as well as deciding not to investigate House Speaker Nancy Pelosi's rejection of his offer of military protection days before the riot at the Capitol.

 "Why didn't the January 6th Committee of Unselects discuss the massive voter fraud in the 2020 Presidential Election, which is the thing that led to the tremendous protest.
 Also, no talk of Pelosi turning down military protection three days before January 6th.
 Why?"
 Trump posted to Truth Social on Sunday.